formlio/forml/docs/registry.rst

 High-level
 ^^^^^^^^^^

-The following is the high-level persistence interface as used by the :doc:`runners <runner>`.
+The following is the high-level persistence interface as used by the :ref:`runners <runner>`.

 .. autoclass:: forml.io.asset.State